x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/connectors/custom-receive-connectors.md

 - The Exchange admin center (EAC) procedures are only available on Mailbox servers.
 For more information about the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).

 - The Exchange Management Shell procedures are available on Mailbox servers and Edge Transport servers.
-To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.
+To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Receive connectors" entry in the [Mail flow permissions](../../permissions/feature-permissions/mail-flow-permissions.md) topic.